This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Trim the large chunks of fat (or have your butcher do this) from the tri-tip, and cut the thin silvery skin off if you can.
-Rub the salt all over the tri-tip.
+• Trim the large chunks of fat from the tri-tip, and cut off the thin silvery skin if you can.
+Rub the salt all over the meat.

-- Combine the remaining seasonings (except the olive oil) in a small bowl and rub into the tri-tip. (*It will seem like a lot, but that’s a good thing!).
+• Combine the remaining seasonings (everything except the olive oil) in a small bowl and rub into the tri-tip on all sides.
+It will seem like a lot, but that's a good thing.

-- Pour ¼ cup of olive oil in a large resealable plastic bag.
-Place the spice rubbed tri-tip in the bag with the olive oil and rub it in to coat completely.
-Squeeze out as much air as possible and seal.
-Place in the refrigerator for 5-6 hours, or up to 24 hours.
+• Pour the olive oil into a large resealable bag.
+Add the tri-tip and work the oil in to coat completely.
+Squeeze out the air, seal, and refrigerate 5 to 6 hours, or up to 24 hours.

-- When ready to grill, preheat an outdoor gas grill to 350-400 degrees F. Remove the tri tip from the refrigerator and let it come to room temperature while the grill is heating.
-Wipw off any excess marinade with paper towels.
+• When ready to grill, preheat a gas grill to 350 to 400 degrees F. Pull the tri-tip from the fridge and let it come to room temperature while the grill heats.
+Wipe off excess marinade with paper towels.

-- Place the tri-tip directly over the flames on the hot grill.
+• Place the tri-tip directly over the flames, fat side up.
 Close the lid and watch for flare-ups.

-- Place the cooked roast on a cutting board to rest, covered loosely with foil, for about 10 minutes.
+• Move the roast to a cutting board, tent loosely with foil, and rest about 10 minutes.

-- Uncover and cut in half, where the grain changes direction, then cut each piece against the grain into ½ inch slices.
+• Cut the roast in half where the grain changes direction, then slice each piece against the grain into half-inch slices.

 Notes